 Jeff has over 45 years of “hands on” technical, managerial and business experience in Australia (NSW, VIC, SA, ACT, and QLD) in private (including co-operatives), public and not-for-profit sectors (including local, regional, national, multi-national and global organisations), and listed and unlisted public/private companies.

 This experience includes forty six years in Aviation, including business, engineering and maintenance management in a variety of positions including 25 years operations and technical management in the Royal Australian Air Force.

 Jeff is a Member of the Order of Australia (AM), a graduate of two degrees (B. Eng (Elec) and a MSc (Avionics and Flight Controls) and three diplomas (Administrative Studies, Science, Navigation Studies and Corporate Directors Studies).
 He is a Chartered Professional Engineer, a Fellow of Engineers Australia and a Fellow of the Australian Institute of Management.
 He sits on the Management Board of the Ipswich Arts Foundation, and has served on the Faculty Advisory Committee for the Queensland University of Technology and as a Director of the Defence Teaming Centre in South Australia.

 Director and CEO - Stuart Althaus

-With more than 40 years’ experience in the military, private industry and Government, Stuart now plays a significant and senior role in the greater ICT marketplace taking an active role as a Director on the Australian Industry Information Association (AIIA) National Board and the Federal Australian Industry Defence Network (AIDN) Board along with other special interest groups.
-His extensive background and wide network has assisted in the forming of State and Federal Government policy, management of organisational and strategic direction and implementation of complex change for both business and technology projects.
+Stuart plays a significant role in the greater ICT and Defence marketplace taking an active role in the National Board for the Australian Industry Information Association (AIIA) the Australian Industry Defence Network (AIDN) and other special interest groups.
+His extensive experience and wide professional network has assisted in the forming of State and Federal Government policy, management of organisational direction and providing strategic advice for his clients.